 1.6) Wash the BioVaSc with PBS- until it is free of cell remnants (“completely white”).

-1.7) Fill the BioVaSc completely with DZ solution and incubate it in DZ solution over night at 4°C on rocking shaker.
+1.7) Fill the BioVaSc completely with DZ solution and incubate it submers in DZ solution over night at 4°C on rocking shaker.

 1.8) Repeat step 1.6.

-1.9) Incubate the BioVaSc with DNase over night at 4°C on rocking shaker.
+1.9) Place the BioVaSc in DNase solution and incubate over night at 4°C on rocking shaker.

 1.10) Remove DNase solution and rinse with washing buffer.